node-red/designs/designs/function-node-lifecycle/README.md

 ![config](./config.png)

+A user can use required NPM module through a variable defined in this setting panel.

+For example, with above setting, `fs` variable in function node code can access `fs-ext` module without `require` call.

 If a user specifies different versions of NPM module, version conflicts may occur.
 The Node-RED runtime provides a feature for installing different versions.

 If Projects feature is enabled, the Node-RED runtime updates project's `package.json` on deploy if specified in `settings.js`.